contentful/contentful-management.js/README.md

 })
 ```

+The benefits of using the plain version of SDK are:

+- The ability to reach any possible CMA endpoint without the necessity to call any async functions beforehand.
+  - It's especially important if you're using this CMA client for non-linear scripts (for example, a complex Front-end application)
+- All returned objects are simple Javascript objects without any wrappers.
+They can be easily serialized without an additional `toPlainObject` function call.
+- The ability to scope CMA client instance to a specific `spaceId`, `environmentId`, and `organizationId` when initializing the client.
+  - You can pass a concrete values to `defaults` and omit specifying these params in actual CMA methods calls.

 ## Troubleshooting

 - **I can't Install the package via npm** - Check your internet connection - It is called `contentful-management` and not `contenful-management` ¯\\\_(ツ)\_/¯